0xjrr/capstone-frontend-littlelemon/README.md

+#About this branch:
+This branch changes some core aspects such as the react router to allow github pages deployment.

 # Capstone project: Restaurant Website with ReactJS - Little Lemon (Created by: 0xjrr)

 This project is a frontend development capstone project that utilizes ReactJS to create a website for a restaurant.
 The website has four main pages: homepage, menu, about, and reserve.
 The reserve page includes a form for making a reservation.